 Starting up.
 If you start an active (as opposed to dormant) company, you must inform HMRC within three months.
 You can do this by completing form CT41G.
 You will normally receive this form along with the information pack that HMRC sends out to companies newly registered with Companies House.

 If you start a dormant company, you should tell HMRC as soon as possible in order to avoid being treated as an active company.

 Payment deadlines for taxable profits of £1.5 million or less.
-You will be required to pay your Corporation Tax bill by the date nine months after the end of your Corporation Tax accounting period if your taxable profits are £1.5 million or less.
+You will be required to pay your Corporation Tax bill by the date nine months and one day after the end of your Corporation Tax accounting period if your taxable profits are £1.5 million or less.
 This date is known as the normal due date.

 Payment deadlines for taxable profits of more than £1.5 million.
 You will normally have to pay your Corporation Tax in four instalments if your total taxable profits exceed £1.5 million.
 You should contact HM Revenue and Customs for more information.

 Filing your Company Tax Return.
 You must file your Company Tax Return within 12 months of the end of your company’s accounting period.
 This is known as the ‘statutory filing date’.
 It is therefore important to understand that you will be required to pay your Corporation Tax before you file your return – unlike Self Assessment, where payment is normally due on the same date as the filing deadline.

 Filing your VAT return on paper.
 Paper VAT returns have now been phased out for most businesses.
 If you file on paper you will be charged £400, unless you have been told by HMRC that you are exempt from filing online.